 - A Thorough site evaluation and inspection of structures and surrounding areas should be performed by a qualified ant specialist

-- Identify any ant nesting sites and food/water sources
+- Identify any Carpenter Ant nesting sites and food/water sources

 - Targeted treatment and baiting to active areas and ant nests